 Address : Brewhouse Yard, Castle Road, Nottingham, NG1, 6AD.

-“The oldest inn in England” boasts the permanently whitewashed exterior of the Trip.
-Alas, we’ve sometimes had pints here that taste like they’re from the 12th Century.
-But beer is always going to be a matter of preference – and thankfully this place has a reasonably good rotation of guest beers on top of the sometimes bland Greene King offerings.
+“The Oldest inn in England” boasts the permanently whitewashed exterior of the Trip.
+And in the past, we’ve regrettably had pints here that taste like they’re from the 12th Century.
+But those days seem to be gone, and you’ll usually find a healthy rotation of real ales on the bar, along with a permanent selection from Greene King.

 Music?
 We don’t like that sort of thing in here.